OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

 ### Frontend option

-The `--frontend` option let's you select the frontend used to parse and type the input file.
+The `--frontend` option lets you select the frontend used to parse and type the input file.
 Since version 2.5.0, Alt-Ergo integrates two frontends:
 - The `legacy` frontend is the historical frontend of Alt-Ergo supporting the native language and (partially) supporting the SMT-LIB language.
 The legacy frontend is currently the default.